-Meet your Emmys host, Stephen Colbert
+Stephen Colbert to host the Emmys - amNewYork

 Jimmy Fallon headed up January’s Golden Globes, and Jimmy Kimmel and James Corden are set for February’s Oscars and Grammys, respectively.
 By the time Colbert oversees the Emmys in September, we’ll be able to see which host truly rules the awards show ratings.

-“We’re excited to kick off the new season and celebrate the top achievements in television with Stephen Colbert as host of the PRIMETIME EMMYS,” Jack Sussman, a CBS Entertainment executive vice president, said in a statement.
+“This will be the largest audience to witness an Emmys, period,” he said in a news release from CBS on Monday.
+“Both in person and around the globe.”

-The "Late Show" host will helm the 69th Emmys on Sunday, Sept.
+The “Late Show” host will have a chance to turn those words into reality at the 69th Emmys on Sunday, Sept.
 17.

+“We’re excited to kick off the new season and celebrate the top achievements in television with Stephen Colbert as host of the PRIMETIME EMMYS,” Jack Sussman, a CBS Entertainment executive vice president, said in the release.

 Will Colbert get political?
 Will he bring his alter-ego?
 Time will tell, but we know that he already has an extra-long Trump tie in his closet.